Parent Self-Care Isn’t Selfish

 Our Teens Care About Us

 We give our children a gift when they know that we are well.
 Even if they occasionally roll their eyes at us or make us park a block away when dropping them off, our teens still care deeply about our well-being.
 Study after study reveals that young people worry about us and that they feel more secure when they know we are well.
-So take care of yourself, for the sake of your adolescent.
+So practice self-care, for the sake of your adolescent.